factorie/factorie/README.md

 ## Installation

 Installation relies on Maven, version 3.
 If you don't already have maven, install it from http://maven.apache.org/download.html.
+Alternatively, you can use [sbt](http://scala-sbt.org) as outlined below (a script for running sbt comes bundled with Factorie).

 To compile type